 Students are at the heart of the Society.
 We have several awards aimed at acknowledging student achievements (including the new Postgraduate and Undergraduate Primatology Recognition Awards) and try to make meetings as accessible to students as possible.
 Our 'summer' meetings are typically more student focused.
 Additionally, we hand out prizes for best student presentation and poster at these meets.

-It is the representatives job to raise student issues within the Society and provide information that might be useful to students interested in primatology.
-If you have any comments, questions, know of any courses or opportunities that may be relevant to students or would like further information about joining the society as a student member, please feel free to contact our current student officer, Rachel Blood, on [email protected].
+The Student Officer stands as the student representative within the Society council.
+It is their job to raise student issues and provide information that might be useful to students interested in primatology.
+If you have any comments, questions, know of opportunities that may be relevant to students, or would like further information about joining the society as a student member, please do contact our current Student Officer, Rachel Blood, for a chat on [email protected].

 Presenting at meetings

 PSGB meetings provide an opportunity for students to present their work as a poster or spoken presentation alongside established researchers, in a friendly and supportive atmosphere.

 Most years, there are small travel bursaries (normally of up to £50) available to student presenters.
 Student members wishing to apply for a bursary should indicate this when submitting their meeting abstract/registration form.
 To claim a bursary, receipts must be provided.